kbmackenzie/henhen/docs/introduction.md

-HenHen is a build too for CHICKEN Scheme.
-It manages isolated virtual environments on a per-project basis, and it can install dependencies from any [git][1] repository URL.
+HenHen is a build tool for CHICKEN Scheme.
+It creates and manages isolated virtual environments on a per-project basis, and it can install dependencies from any [git][1] repository URL.

 All documentation can be found below! 🐔